yonaskolb/XcodeGen/Docs/ProjectSpec.md

 ## Target Template

 This is a template that can be referenced from a normal target using the `templates` property.
-The properties of this template are the same as a [Target](#target)].
+The properties of this template are the same as a [Target](#target).
 Any instances of `${target_name}` within each template will be replaced by the final target name which references the template.
 Any attributes defined within a targets `templateAttributes` will be used to replace any attribute references in the template using the syntax `${attribute_name}`.